 - Needs quick evaluation of concussion signs and symptoms, prompt diagnosis and expert concussion treatment to prevent impairment or even death

 The specialists in the Concussion Program at the Neurosciences Institute are highly experienced in diagnosing and treating concussion and other head injuries.
-Our neurologists, neurosurgeons and sports medicine physicians work closely with professionals in the Emergency Trauma Center at Abington Hospital – Jefferson Health to provide rapid and sophisticated concussion treatment.
+Our neurologists, neurosurgeons and sports medicine physicians work closely with professionals in the Emergency Trauma Center at Jefferson Abington Hospital to provide rapid and sophisticated concussion treatment.

 We have the expertise and technology to evaluate concussion patients according to the Pennsylvania Safety in Youth Sports Act.
 This law requires: